Here's how you can get started with QR codes in the Beaconstac dashboard. After you sign up, you will be able to start creating QR codes.

 Once you've set up the website URL for your QR Code, you will be taken to the customization page.

-Here, you can customize several parts of the QR code, including the color and shape of the eyes, pattern, and frame.
+Here, you can customize several parts of the QR code, including the color and shape of the eyes, pattern, frame, and logo.
 You can further customize the background by picking a color or uploading an image.

 To learn more about customizing QR Codes on Beaconstac, click here.